Testicular Cancer: The Basics

 - Surgery to remove the affected testicle (called an orchiectomy).

 Testicular cancer and its treatments can affect your ability to father a child.
-Talk with your provider before any treatment about your options to be able to father a child in the future.
+Talk with your provider before treatment about your options to be able to father a child in the future.

 Staging Testicular Cancer